Serampore Girl's High School

 Serampore Girl's High School also called Akna Girl's High School is a girls school.
-It is located in Serampore City Mahesh Battala area in the Indian state of West Bengal (Hooghly District).
+It is located in Serampore, Mahesh Battala area in Hooghly District in West Bengal, India.
 It is s affiliated to West Bengal Board of Secondary Education.

 Curriculum

 Students choose Madhyamik curriculum until grade (class) 10 and Uchcha Madhyamik curriculum from grade (class) 11 to grade (class) 12.
 However, they may choose to study either Science (Physics, Chemistry, Maths and Biology), Commerce (Accountancy, Business studies, Casting and taxation, Commercial law & preliminaries of auditing).

 School session

 The school session is from January to December.
 The school timings : 10:35 am to 4:30 pm (Mon - Fri) & 10:35 am to 1:40 pm (Sat).
 Sunday is the normal weekly holiday.